csaq5507/UIBK-703602-Compiler-Construction/assignment_2.md

 - Implement type checking.

-As we do not have to worry about implicit type conversion or deal with type deduction, this should be rather similar.
+As we do not have to worry about implicit type conversion or deal with type deduction, this should be rather simple.
 This check should also cover call expressions: check for correct number and types of arguments as well as the return type.

 ## Task 5